LunaSare/datelifeMS1/review.md

 ---
 > Also related: will we gradually start developing a body of literature with trees where the root always just happens to be ±10% older than the oldest nodes?
 Might that be bad?

 Good point.
 It would certainly be a bad thing.
-The reason we implemented this initially is because of the goal of DL: quickly providing trees with age data.
+The reason we implemented this initially is because we wanted DateLife to be able to provide a summary chronogram even if tehre is just one point of age data available.

 As you pointed out, when the root age is absent, it is not possible to return any dated tree.